Unlimited atonement: Historical background

-In response to the Remonstrants' Five articles of Remonstrance, the Synod of Dort published the Canons of Dort which included limited atonement.
+In response to the Remonstrants' Five articles of Remonstrance, the Synod of Dort published the Canons of Dort, which included limited atonement.

 One of the stronger, more vocal proponents of unlimited atonement was Methodist leader John Wesley.
-George Whitefield opposed the view.
+Fellow Methodist leader George Whitefield opposed the view.
 The namesake of the Calvinist systematic theological viewpoint, John Calvin, seemingly expressed an unlimited atonement position in several passages from his published Commentaries.

 Doctrine

 The terms unlimited, universal, and general are somewhat of a misnomer and have been adopted primarily to distinguish this doctrine from a Calvinist understanding of limited atonement.
 More accurately, the call of the Gospel is universal and there are no limits on who can believe through faith, but the legal payment is still regarded as limited only to those that respond through faith in Jesus.
 Thus, it is not the same as the doctrine of universal salvation, which holds that all souls will ultimately be reconciled to God, irrespective of faith.

 The following statements regarding what it states and what it does not state are subject to close scrutiny of which many distinguished theologians on both sides of this issue disagree.